 I believe that we are poised to see God's will manifested as we understand, and move into the next level spiritually, physically, emotionally, economically, and ecumenically.
-Last year we built a strong foundation that will transform our lives and our children's children lives as well.
+Last year we asked the Lord for CLARITY.
+We were tested as never before, God even exposed things that needed to be refortified in Him.

 As we embark into this endeavor to embrace and realize the personal and corporate vision of God, we need to stay alert, and spiritually prepared for the powerful distractions and deterrents great visionaries like Isaiah, Joseph, Martin Luther King, and so many other men of Faith confronted.
 When fulfilling things that elevate you and the future of your children, we will face spiritual Uzziahs, haters, and the status quo.
 In a sense, we face an enemy that prefers that you stay broken and common.
 To fulfill vision it requires preparation, sacrifice, focus, commitment, and will.
 As Christ suffered to create righteousness for us, we will volunteer to suffer to have a greater relationship with Him and to establish and fulfill a multi-generational vision to putting God at the head of our lives.
-To prepare for our year of FOCUSED FAITH FULFILLED, we will have two fasts going during the same period, in that you may choose either a 40-day fast or 21-day fast as the Spirit of the Lord leads.
+To prepare for our year of BECOMING ONE, we will have two fasts going during the same fasting period, 40-day for any that have fasted before and 21-day for those fasting for the first time.